TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 ## Prepare Docker Registry
 Racetrack needs a Docker registry to store the images of the jobs.
-We need to instruct Kubernetes to pull them from there.
+We need to instruct Kubernetes to pull images from there.

 Let's assume we have a Docker registry at `ghcr.io/theracetrack/racetrack/` with `racetrack-registry` user and `READ_REGISTRY_TOKEN` and `WRITE_REGISTRY_TOKEN`